Amity University-Noida B.Tech Admissions 2026

 Also Check: JEE Main 2026 Dates

 The JEE Main qualifying cutoff is the minimum percentile score set by NTA after each session, which serves as an eligibility criterion for the JEE Advanced exams and also for admission to the different engineering institutes, NITs, IIITs, and GFTIs via JoSAA counselling.
 Candidates must keep in mind that the JEE Main qualifying cutoff and JoSAA admission cutoff are not similar and serve different purposes.
-The cutoff is based on the difficulty level of the exam, number of students participating in the exam, and other factors set by NTA.
+The cutoff is based on the difficulty level of the exam, the number of students participating in the exam, and other factors set by NTA.

 NTA releases the qualifying cutoff for JEE Main every year after completion of both JEE Main sessions 1 and 2 exams.
 As per the previous year’s cutoff trends, the JEE Main qualifying cutoff for 2026 is expected to be around 87% to 96%.
 Find below the expected qualifying cutoff for JEE Main 2026.